STEM MASTERING: HOW TO PREPARE THE STEMS

 Stem mastering is a process to master a song from multiple stereo tracks containing consolidated groups of instruments (also called stems) of the mix.
-Providing the stems, you allow the mastering engineer to manipulate the sound to a deeper level.
+Providing the stems, allow the mastering engineer to manipulate the sound to a deeper level.
 That said, stem mastering shouldn't be confused with mixing where the engineer uses fx, automation, compression, eq, etc. to sculpt each sound.
-The goal of stem mastering is not to mix a song but is to master it, having more flexibility when a problem needs to be addressed.
-It's important to notice that the sum of the exported stems must sound as the original mix (L-R mixdown).
-So, as a result, by importing the stems on his/her DAW the mastering engineer will have your final mix as reference (we'll go more in-depth into this, later on, in this article)
+The goal of stem mastering is not to mix a song but to master it, having more flexibility when a problem needs to be addressed.
+It's important to notice that the sum of the exported stems must sound like the original mix (L-R mixdown).
+So, as a result, by importing the stems on their DAW the mastering engineer will have your final mix as a reference (we'll go more in-depth into this, later on, in this article)

 You should go for stem mastering if:

-You feel there are specific issues that can be improved: you are not sure of the overall balance, you can feel something is wrong, but you can't target the problem, You feel the mix is too muddy, etc.
+You feel there are specific issues that can be improved: you are not sure of the overall balance, you can feel something is wrong, but you can't target the problem, You feel the mix is too muddy, boxy, etc.

 You need a more "aggressive" approach to enhance the character of the mix.

-You feel your mix lacks depth, width, warmth and separation (yes, stem mastering can also help with this).
+You feel your mix lacks depth, width, warmth, and separation (yes, stem mastering can also help with this).